Zamiell/stardew-valley/Min-Max_Guide.md

 The plan for the day is to meet everybody in the town and save money for tomorrow so that we can buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) for 1,800g as soon as possible.
 (We want to meet everybody so that we can complete the "Introductions" quest in order to unlock the "How to Win Friends" for an extra 100g on Spring 2.)

-An alternate strategy for Spring 1 would be to ignore all of the villagers and focus on killing every weed on the map + every weed on the farm, which has the advantage of getting a few more mixed seeds planted on the first day.
+An alternate strategy for Spring 1 would be to ignore all of the NPCs and focus on killing every weed on the map + every weed on the farm, which has the advantage of getting a few more mixed seeds planted on the first day.
 However, in the "meet everybody" route, you still kill plenty of weeds, making the overall number of mixed seeds very similiar.
 Thus, the marginal number of mixed seeds gathered in the alternate route is not worth more than the early 100g.

 * Take the Parsnip Seeds.
 * Immediately chop down trees until foraging level 1.
 We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions and such.
 (Focus on **only** chopping down trees.
 The route is very tight.)